joemoose/psiops/docs/combat.md

 ### Resupply

-You can resupply your ammunition in several ways: carrying extra ammunition in your inventory, using your *tactical supplies*, or restocking at a *laying-up position*.
-See [Rest and Recovery](combat.md#rest-and-recovery).
+You can resupply your ammunition in several ways: carrying extra ammunition in your inventory, using your *tactical supplies*, or restocking at a *rally point*.
+See [Rally Point](damage.md#rally-point).

 If you recover enemy ammunition during the mission, it increases the *ammo rating* of **one** weapon by **1**.